Codecademy/docs/content/python/concepts/data-visualization/terms/line/line.md

 - `data_frame`: The dataset containing the variables that will be plotted.
 - `x`: The data for the x-axis, typically time or a continuous variable.
 - `y`: The data for the y-axis, representing the measured variables.
-- `color`: (Optional) A column name in the data frame that will determine the color of the lines, useful for distinguishing different groups or categories.
+- `color`: A column name in the data frame that will determine the color of the lines, useful for distinguishing different groups or categories.
+This parameter is optional.
-- `title`: (Optional) The title of the chart.
+- `title`: The title of the chart.
+This parameter is optional.
-- `labels`: (Optional) Custom labels for different axes or legend items.
+- `labels`: Custom labels for different axes or legend items.
+This parameter is optional.

 > **Note:** The ellipsis (...) indicates that there can be additional optional arguments beyond those listed here.